tormaroe/ropy/README.markdown

 In order to run Ropy you need to have Ruby installed.
 You may then run the interpreter from the command line, giving it a file with Ropy-code to evaluate as the first and only argument.

     PS> .\ropy.rb .\examples\euler1.ropy

+The output from this would be:

+    Ropy version 0.1
+    Executing file .\examples\euler1.ropy
+    Result => 233168

 ##How it works##
 ###Initialization and program flow###